sevagh/freemusicdemixer.com/docs/about.md

 ### Freemusicdemixer.com

 Most demixing applications are complex Artificial Intelligence (AI) models that require a lot of computational power to run.
-Similar websites will have a job queue, where you submit your track and hope it gets processed in the backend on a heavyweight machine.
+Similar websites will have a job queue, where you submit your track and hope it gets processed in the backend on a heavyweight machine that's possibly running an expensive GPU.

 This website is a simple, easy-to-use interface for the AI model [UMX-L](https://zenodo.org/record/5069601), hand-crafted to run fast on your web browser.
-There is no job queue or wait times or hoping.
-You can simply upload the track you want demixed and wait while it is processed locally on your own computer (**remember!** your privacy is 100% respected since your files are never uploaded to a server, but stay local on your machine).
+You can simply upload the track you want demixed and watch while it gets processed immediately on your own computer. **Your privacy is 100% respected** since your files are never uploaded to a server or job queue.

 When the demixing is complete, you can download the following stems in wav files (stereo, 44100 Hz):
 - Bass